geoserver/docker/README.md

   * CORS support
   * Support extensions
   * Support additional libraries
+  * Support for PostgreSQL JNDI
+  * Support for HTTPS

 This README.md file covers use of official docker image, additional [build](BUILD.md) and [release](RELEASE.md) instructions are available.